mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 mathjax: y
 ---

-Special thanks to [Javier Guzman](https://www.linkedin.com/in/jguzmanfd/) for working with me in completing the benchmarking discussed in this blog post.
+Special thanks to [Javier Guzman](https://www.linkedin.com/in/jguzmanfd/) for working with me in completing the benchmarking discussed in this post.

 In the past few weeks, we have been exploring the potential advantages of adopting gRPC to enhance the performance of our services.
 Although I have conducted extensive research on this topic, I have not been able to find relevant information that specifically addresses our use case, which involves transmitting images to a model server and receiving a response in the most efficient manner.
 While there are numerous benchmarks that demonstrate significant performance improvements when migrating from REST to gRPC using structured data, it has been challenging to locate a similar benchmark for image transmission...
 And that is the main reason behind this post!